 Total Net Cost of Treasury Operations and Non-Entity Cost, as presented on the Department's Consolidated Statements of Net Cost, consists of the Net Cost of Treasury Operations and Net Non-Entity Costs (Figure 4).
 Net Cost of Treasury Operations represents the gross costs, net of earned revenues, incurred by the Department related to its own entity activities comprising both its operating bureaus and DO that are consolidated with the Department.
-Net Non-Entity Costs represent the gross costs, net of earned revenues, incurred by the Department.
-Net Non-Entity Costs represent the gross costs, net of earned revenues, incurred by the Department (or General Fund), and primarily include federal debt interest costs, net of GSE non-entity revenues.
+Net Non-Entity Costs represent the gross costs, net of earned revenues, incurred by the Department on behalf of the U.S. government (or General Fund), and primarily include federal debt interest costs, net of GSE non-entity revenues.
 Total Net Cost of Treasury Operations and Non-Entity Cost totaled \$404.0 billion and \$283.6 billion for fiscal years 2014 and 2013, respectively, an increase of \$120.4 billion (or 42.4 percent) over the prior year.
 Net Cost of Treasury Operations and Net Non-Entity Costs contributed \$20.6 billion and \$99.7 billion, respectively, to the year-over-year increase in net costs.